 - 93% of respondents saw larger first gifts.

-These findings demonstrate how these grateful patient programs translate appreciation and mutual respect into measurable fundraising success.
+These findings demonstrate how grateful patient programs translate appreciation and mutual respect and/or desire to make a difference into measurable fundraising success.

 Should Your Hospital Launch a Grateful Patient Program?